nadachaari/Multigraph-Classification-using-Learnable-Integration-Network/README.md

 outperforms all benchmark methods by achieving the highest accuracy rate for subpopulations (5 folds).
 On the other hand, if we replace the classi er with GCN and combine it with our integration, the resulting model outperforms all the other GCN-based models.

 # Python Code
 To run MICNet, first, generate a multi-view dataset with dimension shape `[num_Subs x num_ROIs x num_ROIs x num_Views]`.
 Next, use k-folds cross-validation to divide each dataset into training dataset and testing dataset.
 Then, train and test MICNet using the code named 'main_MGI_DIFF' above.
-To benchmark with the other models, use the codes entiteled 'main_netNorm_DIFF','main_SNF_DIFF', etc...
+To benchmark with the other models, use the codes entiteled 'main_netNorm_DIFF', 'main_SNF_DIFF' , etc...

 # Example Result